ARPAKIT-Company/arpakitlib/KNOWLEDGE.md

-## Below is a set of information to assist with development at ARPAKIT Company
+# KNOWLEDGE

-Note: This is not related to arpakitlib, it is just a collection of helpful information
+## Note: This is not related to arpakitlib, it is just a collection of helpful information

 ### Emoji